 Gum Disease Treatment In Cibolo & Schertz

 If you have receding gums, painful and tender gums, or you’re suffering from bad breath that just won’t go away, you may have gum disease.
 More than 50% of all American adults have some form of gum disease, and many are completely unaware of their condition.
 But at Cibolo Family Smiles, Dr. Niraj Patel is here to help.
 With expert periodontal care in Cibolo and Schertz, we can halt or reverse the effects of gum disease, preserve your smile, and keep your teeth and gums healthy.
-Contact us today to schedule your appointment and get the help you need!
+Contact us today to schedule your appointment with a dentist in Cibolo and get the help you need!

 What Is Gum Disease?

 Gum disease, also called “periodontal disease,” is a very common oral health problem.
 There are many things that contribute to the risk of gum disease.
 However, the biggest contributing factor is poor oral hygiene, often combined with a diet high in sugar and processed foods.

 When you do not brush and floss properly, bacteria will build up between your gums and teeth.
 Eventually, these bacteria will form into plaque and tartar, and they will start attacking your gum tissue.
 Initially, this does not cause serious damage, and only results in some minor symptoms like gum inflammation.

 But if it’s left untreated, the bacteria may continue to attack your gums, and will eventually permanently damage your gums and the support structures of your teeth.
 This can lead to painful and uncomfortable symptoms like shifting teeth or even total tooth loss.